SaiEswarReddy01/Phishing-_website_detection/README.md

 # Phishing_website_detection

+phishing_site_url contains dataset which is in csv file

 phishing_website_detection.ipynb contains 3 algorithums used to detect weather the url is bad or good

 Data is containg 5,49,346 entries.